wp-plugins/custom-avatars-for-comments/readme.txt

 You have to modify your theme a little for this to work, see the Installation section.

-See a [live demo](http://www.nkuttler.de/wordpress/custom-avatars-for-comments/) on my the plugin's home page.
+See a [live demo](http://www.nkuttler.de/wordpress/custom-avatars-for-comments/) on the plugin's home page.

 = My plugins =